jhu-lcsr/costar_plan/costar_hyper/README.md

 ## Costar Block Stacking Dataset

-The Block stacking dataset is currently hosted on google drive.
+An old version 0.2 of the [CoSTAR Block stacking Dataset](https://sites.google.com/site/costardataset) is currently hosted on google drive but this will be updated shortly.
 It can be downloaded with [rclone](https://github.com/ncw/rclone).

 Follow the [google drive costar block stacking dataset v0.2 download link](https://drive.google.com/drive/folders/1k7N1EvxRh7GwS5tbax8RAeUU_dcPGWOw?usp=sharing), and add the folder to your drive.
 This should not use up any of your storage limit.